washingtonpost/ans-schema/docs/proposals/2019-10-22-Geo-Restriction-Ids.md

 # Concerns

-## Why not store the document/restriction associations in PubStack, or in a dedicated new service?
+## Why not store the document/restriction associations in PubStack?

 While this would eliminate the need for a later migration, it isn't feasible under the current time constraints.